-At the same time people are becoming more digitised.
+At the same time, people are becoming more digitized.
 Our actual fingerprint is required to make the best-selling smartphones do anything.
 Going deeper, some biometrics companies like Dangerous Things are experimenting with embedding electronics such as NFC payment chips under the skin.

 And deeper still, the field of machine-powered mind-reading is becoming a reality.
 The BBC reported on February 1 that doctors in Switzerland and Germany have used Field MRI scanners to successfully communicate with the minds of patients who have lost all physical control over their bodies, allowing them to make decisions that had previously been impossible for them.
 Meanwhile, Opel presented the concept of a brain wave detector that can be used to start a car engine.